stealth/opmsg/README.md

 # split (default), long, short
 idformat = short

-# number of new DH keys attached to msg, default is 3
+# number of new (EC)DH keys attached to msg, default is 3
 new_dh_keys = 3

+# EC curve to be used for EC personas.
+# Default.
+Other choices: secp521r1 (be aware: NIST curve!), brainpoolP320t1, brainpoolP384r1,
+# brainpoolP384t1, brainpoolP512r1, brainpoolP512t1
+curve = brainpoolP320r
 ```

 However, any option could also be passed as a commandline argument to